 For example: letters, mail, commerce, trade and medical supplies all went through sled dogs.
 Without these dogs, there would be no efficient way of moving around Alaska.
 In a sense, there would be no realistic way for many to live in the freezing state.

 And despite the invention of modern transportation vehicles, sled dogs are still used in certain rural regions of Alaska today.
-They aren’t just needed for transportation, but plenty of enthusiasts compete in annual races in Alaska, such as the renowned Iditarod Trail.
+Even today, plenty of enthusiasts compete in annual races in Alaska, such as the renowned Iditarod Trail and many others.

 1. Alaskan Malamute